 - Cleaning out infection or scar tissue in the knee

-If you have persistent knee pain, swelling, locking, or instability that is not improving with non-surgical treatment, consult an experienced orthopaedic surgeon in your area.
+If you have persistent knee pain, swelling, locking, or instability that is not improving with non-surgical treatment, consult an experienced orthopedic surgeon in your area.
 Early diagnosis and timely arthroscopy can help restore knee function and prevent further damage.

 About the Author